toddmowen/usaverultra/README.md

 How do I use it?
 ----------------

-In it's current form, using the program demands some tech savvy.
+In its current form, using the program demands some tech savvy.
 (If there is enough demand, I will consider producing an more user-friendly online version).